ESA: U.S. gained 13M gamers during the pandemic

 Who gets games?

-As for working with the administration of Joseph Biden, Pierre-Louis said there is an opportunity because of the newness of the administration, and games have demonstrated their power in creating a lot of jobs at a critical time.
+As for working with the administration of U.S. President Joseph Biden, Pierre-Louis said there is an opportunity because of the newness of the administration, and games have demonstrated their power in creating a lot of jobs at a critical time.

 “Right now, the administration is focused on COVID economy, the environment, racial equity, and those are driving a lot of what you’re seeing in addition to infrastructure,” Pierre-Louis said.
 “So we’re moving with deliberate speed to ensure that they are hearing from us, but we also recognize what the priorities are with the administration.”